swarn-suman/Typeahead-Feature/README.md

 # Typeahead System

-- This repository contains documentation and architecture overview for a Typeahead Search System that I implemented during a two-week work trial at Mercor as a Software Engineer.
+- This repository contains documentation and architecture overview for a Typeahead Search System that I implemented during my Internship at Lagoon as a Software Engineer.

 - The actual implementation code has been omitted as it's company property, but this repo serves to demonstrate my understanding of the system architecture, design decisions, and implementation approach.